 Elasticsearch cluster deployed on multiple node aggregates the structured logs from Fluentd and indexes them.
 This includes the logs from services that follow Secondary and Complementary logging methods.
 You can use a log visualizer tool like Kibana to view, search, or filter the indexed logs from Elasticsearch.

 Fluentd / Fluent-bit

-This is a log collector in OpenShift Container Platform.
+Fluentd is a log collector commonly used with container platforms.
 It collects logs from the cluster and forwards them to Elasticsearch or an externally accessible storage such as Rsyslog server or both depending on your configuration.
 Fluentd /Fluent-bit collects the application logs of Genesys Multicloud CX services from /var/log/containers.
 While deploying cluster wide logging each node Fluentd /Fluent-bit will be deployed to each node.

 Shared RWX storage

 The unstructured logs are directly written in the RWX shared storage.
 For services writing unstructured logs, you must mount PVC/PV.
 To access logs externally, use a server like NFS or S3.